 Starbucks is one of the best consumer experience-led brands.
-While certain consumers believe it is a great coffee, in some blind taste tests, Starbucks coffee has finished middle of the pack.
+While certain consumers believe it is a great coffee, in some blind taste tests, Their coffee has finished middle of the pack.
 Starbucks builds everything around the consumer experience.
 The brand views itself as being in the “moments” business.
 The brand stresses the importance of the culture with its staff and uses service values to deliver incredible guest experiences.
 Employees wear their green aprons with pride.

 The moment of escape

 Starbucks had tremendous success in growing its brand in the 1980s and 1990s.
 By 2003, people viewed Starbucks as one of the most modern beloved brands in the marketplace.
-Starbucks had earned a very healthy position, so it began looking for new opportunities to grow beyond coffee.
+They had earned a very healthy position, so it began looking for new opportunities to grow beyond coffee.
 As Starbucks defined the brand as an “escape,” it naturally looked for other areas where consumers escaped.

 Starbucks took their eye off the ball